Kalle Kankari

 Kaarle August Kankari (28 January 1889 – 5 June 1948) was a Finnish trade unionist, politician and member of the Parliament of Finland, the national legislature.
 A member of the Socialist Workers' Party, he represented Uusimaa between September 1922 and October 1923.

 Kankari was born on 28 January 1889 in Paimio.
 He was a carpenter in Uskela and Helsinki.
 He was chairman of the Finnish Woodworkers Union (Suomen Puutyöntekijäin Liitto) from 1917 to 1918 and from 1919 to 1921.
 Kankari was imprisoned for political reasons following the end of the Finnish Civil War in 1918.
 He was released in 1919.
-He was an Finnish Trade Union Federation official from 1921 to 1922 and chairman of the Finnish Sawmill, Transport and Mixed Workers Union (Suomen Saha-, Kuljetus- ja Sekatyöväen Liitto) from 1922 to 1924.
+He was a Finnish Trade Union Federation official from 1921 to 1922 and chairman of the Finnish Sawmill, Transport and Mixed Workers Union (Suomen Saha-, Kuljetus- ja Sekatyöväen Liitto) from 1922 to 1924.

 Kankari was imprisoned again in August 1923 and a third time in the early 1930s.
-He was an Finnish Paper Association (Suomen Paperiliitto) official from 1929 to 1930.
+He was a Finnish Paper Association (Suomen Paperiliitto) official from 1929 to 1930.
 He was a carpenter in Turku until his death on 5 June 1948.